-The marijuana charge against Detroit Lions defensive tackle Nick Fairley has been dropped.
+A misdemeanor marijuana charge against Detroit Lions defensive tackle Nick Fairley in Mobile, Ala. was dismissed on Tuesday.

 Fairley was arrested on April 3, after being pulled over.
 The passenger in Fairley's car, Eric Taylor, told police that he would take responsibility for the pair of marijuana cigarettes in the car.
 Fairley passed a drug test after his arrest and has passed regular drug tests from the NFL since the arrest.
 He took and passed another drug test this morning.
 Prosecutors asked for the charges against Fairley to be dismissed and judge Matt Green agreed; Fairley will still have to pay court costs.